 Children love to do the things their parents do, and you are the person they look up to the most.
 So, why not learn this language yourself?

 You could study another language together and spend quality time improving your language skills.
 You can even make a part of your daily routine strictly in this second language.
 For instance, the ride home from school is reserved for speaking it.
+Also, you can use content translation and choose some interesting text or story that your kid likes.
+This way he can learn to write it while reading and comparing the translated text with the original text.
 Or the bedtime routine- or anything else you agree on.

 Help Them Find a Penfriend